-- 2001 Terex acquires businesses that are part of our portfolio today: - Canica and Jaques (Australia), adding to the Terex crushing and screening line.
+Canica and Jaques (Australia), adding to the Terex crushing and screening line.
 Canica has installed 1,500 VSI crushers in 40 countries since being founded 50 years ago.
-(Materials Processing)

-Terex grows the roadbuilding business with the acquisition of CMI Corporation, which adds asphalt plants and mobile equipment to the Cedarapids paving line, and Bid-Well, of Canton, South Dakota, since 1961 an industry leader in versatile and specialized concrete paving machines for the heavy and highway construction market.
-(Materials Processing)

-- 2002 Terex acquires businesses that are part of our portfolio today: - Genie Industries, a pioneering manufacturer of aerial work platforms in Redmond, Washington that became the flagship of AWP.
+(Materials Processing) Terex grows the roadbuilding business with the acquisition of CMI Corporation, which adds asphalt plants and mobile equipment to the Cedarapids paving line, and Bid-Well, of Canton, South Dakota, since 1961 an industry leader in versatile and specialized concrete paving machines for the heavy and highway construction market.
+(Materials Processing) 2002 - Terex acquires businesses that are part of our portfolio today: Genie a pioneering manufacturer of aerial work platforms in Redmond, Washington that became the flagship of AWP.
 Genie enables people to safely work at height.
-Genie was founded in 1966 by inventor Bud Bushnell (photo, below) in a Seattle garage with two employees.
+Originally called Genie Industries, the business was founded in 1966 by inventor Bud Bushnell (photo, below) in a Seattle garage with two employees.
 The first product was the original Genie Hoist, a portable pneumatic material lift.
-(Aerial Work Platforms)
+(Aerial Work Platforms) or TBS.

-Genie also introduces Terex to the Toyota Production System management philosophy, which Genie had incorporated into its business operations with success and led to creation of the Terex Business System, or TBS.

 Fuchs, in Bad Schönborn, Germany, a manufacturer founded in 1888 by inventor Johannes Fuchs as an agricultural machinery business, and today providing high-quality, innovative and efficient material handlers.
-(Materials Processing)

-Advance Mixer, in Fort Wayne, Indiana, becoming Terex Advance and establishing Terex in the concrete mixer business.
+Fuchs is the Company's oldest brand.
+(Materials Processing) Advance Mixer, in Fort Wayne, Indiana, becoming Terex Advance and establishing Terex in the concrete mixer business.
 R.W.
 Sims produced the first Advance Front Discharge Mixer in 1964.
-(Materials Processing)

-- 2003 Terex forms Terex Financial Services to provide equipment financing to customers. - 2004 Today's Terex Utilities business is formed around Telelect and the acquisition of several final-stage utilities-installing dealers in the early 2000s, enabling Terex Utilities to provide customers with safe and reliable products as turnkey solutions and a lifecycle value proposition.
-(Aerial Work Platforms)

-2009 - Terex brands Cedarapids®, Simplicity®, Canica® and Jaques® are brought together to form a comprehensive crushing and screening product line called Terex® Minerals Processing Systems (MPS).
+(Materials Processing) 2004 Today's Terex Utilities business is formed around Telelect and the acquisition of several final-stage utilities-installing dealers in the early 2000s, enabling Terex Utilities to provide customers with safe and reliable products as turnkey solutions and a lifecycle value proposition.
+(Aerial Work Platforms) 2009 Terex brands Cedarapids®, Simplicity®, Canica® and Jaques® are brought together to form a comprehensive crushing and screening product line called Terex® Minerals Processing Systems (MPS).
 All four companies are leaders in manufacturing high quality, reliable MPS products.
+(Materials Processing) 2010s 2011 Terex opens a Genie manufacturing facility in Changzhou, China to serve as the product development, parts distribution and service center for AWP in China.
+The plant is part of AWP's global plan to produce products for local and regional markets.
+2012 Terex acquires Recom, a company that manufactures luffing jib tower cranes.
+Today, this is part of our Terex Cranes businesses in Fontanafredda and

+Crespellano, Italy, respectively manufacturing tower and rough terrain cranes.
+(Materials Processing) Golfer Jack Nicklaus Hitting Shots from a 'Tee' on a Terex TS-24 Overhung Scraper.
+2015 Terex acquires Continental Biomass Industries Inc. (CBI), Newton, New Hampshire and the environmental technology product lines of Neuson Ecotec GmbH.
+These acquisitions, now respectively called CBI and Terex® Ecotec, helped Terex develop a world-class range of mobile equipment in the wood, biomass and recycling industries.
 (Materials Processing)

-- 2011 Terex opens a manufacturing facility in Changzhou, China to serve as the product development, parts distribution and service center for AWP in China.
-The plant is part of AWP's global plan to produce products for local and regional markets. - 2012 Terex acquires Recom, a company that manufactures luffing jib tower cranes.
-Today, this is part of our Terex cranes businesses in Fontanafredda and Crespellano, Italy, respectively manufacturing tower and rough terrain cranes.
-(Materials Processing) - 2015 Terex acquires Continental Biomass Industries Inc. (CBI), Newton, New Hampshire and the environmental technology product lines of Neuson Ecotec GmbH.
-These acquisitions, becoming CBI and Terex® Ecotec, helped Terex develop a world-class range of mobile equipment in the wood, biomass and recycling industries.
-(Materials Processing)

-2015 - John L. Garrison, Jr., is named President and Chief Executive Officer and a member of the Board of Directors of Terex Corporation, succeeding Ron DeFeo.
-He is elected Chairman of the Board in 2018, and later adds responsibilities as President, Terex Aerial Work Platforms, beginning in 2020.
+2015 John L. Garrison, Jr., is named President and CEO of Terex Corporation, succeeding Ron DeFeo.
+He also is elected Chairman of the Board in 2018.